-A JDBC driver is a Java library file (.jar) that enables Java applications — including DbSchema — to communicate with a database over a standard API.
-The driver translates generic JDBC calls into the network protocol understood by Supabase, so you never have to write low-level socket code.
+A JDBC driver is a Java library file (.jar) that enables Java applications to communicate with a database.
+The JDBC is a standard interface implemented by each database with a specific driver.
 Drivers are typically distributed by the database vendor or as open-source projects.

 Supabase is an open-source Firebase alternative built on top of PostgreSQL, providing a full backend-as-a-service platform with a hosted database, authentication, real-time subscriptions, and storage.
 It exposes the underlying PostgreSQL database directly, giving developers full SQL access and the ability to use any PostgreSQL-compatible tool.
 Supabase supports extensions such as pgvector for AI embeddings and PostGIS for geospatial data.